wazo-platform/wazo-doc/source/developers/xivo_client/build.rst

 The SDK is rather big, so if you want to keep it to a reasonable size, you should uncheck in the installer everything fancy, such as mobile devices SDK.
-Just keep one Desktop Qt component checked.
+Required elements are:

+* Dev tools > Desktop Qt > one of them
+* Miscellaneous > MinGW

 Mac OS Prerequisites